 Not only is the decor incredibly aesthetically pleasing and staff super friendly, the food is simply divine.
 They cater for everyone here; with a menu full of açai bowls, paleo eggs and vegan protein pancakes, they also serve brekkie essentials for the fish/meat eaters out there; smoked salmon and bacon.

 I’ve been to both of their branches, but find the Tara Street branch is just that little bit cosier.
-The staff are friendlier and though both places tend to get very busy around lunchtime, this one just feels a little less touristy and has a more relaxed vibe.
+Though it’s the same menu, the food is better, staff are much friendlier and though both places tend to get very busy around lunchtime, this one just feels a little less touristy and has a more relaxed vibe.

 13 Dame Street, Dublin 2